Jpatel2408/EMG-Muscle-classification/README.md

 ### 1. Install the Required Dependencies

 1. Ensure you have Python 3.x installed.
+(We have used Python 3.12.4 version)
 2. Install the required Python packages by running the following command:

    ```bash